selfawarestudio/peakflow/README.md

 ### Peer Dependencies

-Our library leverages GSAP for its powerful animation capabilities.
-To use our library, ensure that you have GSAP installed in your project.
+Peakflow uses GSAP's `ticker` for a global animation loop, ensuring smooth and synchronized animations across your application.
+To use Peakflow, ensure that you have GSAP installed in your project.

 **Required Version:** GSAP >= 3.0.0

-#### Why GSAP?

-We use GSAP's `ticker` for a global animation loop, ensuring smooth and synchronized animations across your application.

 #### Installation